-5. Can a point cloud be created in color – how?
+5. Can a point cloud be created in colour – how?

-When you look at a colorized point cloud of a room, you’re seeing both the dimensional measurements and the RGB value (stands for “Red Green Blue”, the standard method of producing colors that this colorization makes the point cloud look more like a 3D photograph, which helps images on screens), of that room at each point where the scanner measured.
+When you look at a colourised point cloud of a room, you’re seeing both the dimensional measurements and the RGB value (stands for “Red Green Blue”, the standard method of producing colours that this colourisation makes the point cloud look more like a 3D photograph, which helps images on screens), of that room at each point where the scanner measured.
 The effect is users (both new and experienced) to understand quickly and easily what they’re looking at.
-Cloud color can simply be added via your chosen format.
+Cloud colour can simply be added via your chosen format.